Ricki-Lee Coulter: 2015–2022: Single releases

 In May 2019, Coulter began to embark on her Ricki-Lee: Live in Concert Tour in Australia, which was held to celebrate her first 15 years in the music industry.
 The tour featured Coulter performing songs from the film A Star Is Born (2018) and from her time on Australian Idol (2004), as well as her greatest hits as a solo artist and with the Young Divas.
 Coulter's first music release in two years, the song "Last Night", was released on 12 June 2020.

+2023–present: On My Own

+In March 2023, Ricki-Lee released "On My Own", the first single from her fifth studio album.
+The second single "Point of No Return" was released on 21 July 2023.
+In November 2023, Coulter released the third single for the album titled "Ghost" and announced her fifth studio album would be released in March 2024, titled On My Own.
+The fourth and final single "I Was Made for Loving You" was released on 1 March 2024, and the album officially dropped on 8 March.
+On My Own debuted at Number 3 on the ARIA Albums Chart being the highest selling album by an Australian artist that week.